 Additionally, in the circumstances where you may have provided your consent to the collection, processing and transfer of your Personal Data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 To exercise any of these rights, please contact us using the contact details set out under the “Contact and Complaints” heading above.
+We may need to request further information from you to help us confirm your identity to help facilitate your request.
+This is a security measure to ensure that Personal Data is not mistakenly disclosed.

 Automated Decision Making